ga-wdi-boston/ruby-enumerable-builtins/README.md

 What are some things we'd put on those lists?

-## Ruby Arrays are Enumerable
+## Arrays as lists

-In Ruby, [Enumerable](http://ruby-doc.org/core-2.2.4/Enumerable.html) represents an abstraction of list.
+In JavaScript, the concept of list is built into Array.
+In Ruby, it is built into Enumerable which is included in Array.

-## Deeper look
+### Deeper look

 The following table contains a mapping of some of the methods that potentially touch all the elements in an Array.